MohammedAly22/JudgerAI/README.md

 As a result, we will end up with 8 different results representing the effect of each expeirment on the final model's decision.

 # Training
 A quick overview of the training methodology, first we divided the dataset into training and testing parts with a proportion of 80:20 and this division will be constant for all of JudgerAI's models to test all models on the same test set to make the results comparable.
-Therefore the training data was divided into 4 parts or more specifically 4 folds each fold is 20% of the data that we used to train JudgerAI's models using 4-fold cross-validation.
+Therefore, the training data was divided into 4 parts or more specifically 4 folds each fold is 25% of the data that we used to train JudgerAI's models using 4-fold cross-validation.
 So we ended up with 4 testing accuracies representing the performance of each fold on the testing data.

 Here is an illustartion graph for training methodology: